The (surprising) nuggets of the editorial staff #47 – Jordan

 patchwork coat

 Just like the Fujito sweater, I spotted this piece at Pitti Uomo in January 2019.
-I even tried it.
+I even tried it on.

-It just goes to show that it's always the same clothes that make our little hearts vibrate.
-Except when I wore spiked moccasins.
-My little heart mourned that, like a toxic ex.
+Which proves that it's always the same clothes that make our little hearts vibrate.
+Except when I wore spiked loafers.
+My little heart has mourned that, like a toxic ex.

 Brief.

 This coat is a patchwork of vintage materials from deadstock.
-So, no two are the same .
+So, no two are alike .
 Interesting.
-Even exhilarating.
-And, if the main material of this coat is wool , we do not know the exact composition of it because we would also need to know the exact composition of each fabric used.
+Exhilarating even.
+And, if the main material of this coat is wool , we do not know the exact composition of this because we would also need to know the exact composition of each fabric used.

 The buttons are made of horn and it is made in Europe.

-I like the bathrobe shape with its shawl collar, its length and its patch pockets.
+I like the bathrobe shape with its shawl collar, length and patch pockets.

 man with patchwork coat

-Here is the beast carried.
-Well, the photo isn't the most successful but let's say that with these spots, it wasn't easy.
+Here is the beast being carried.
+Well, the photo is not the most successful but let's say that with these spots, it was not easy.

-Yes, it's a statement coat you could say in English, that is to say a coat that you can't ignore.
+Yes, it's a statement coat , you could say in English, that is to say a coat that can't be ignored.
 And that's very good.
-Very clever of the brand to have made it using predominantly blue fabrics.
-This calms his passion a little.
+Very clever of the brand to have made it using mostly blue fabrics.
+That calms its ardor a little.

 However, a reissue with browns, greens and a little yellow would not be refused!

-A Corduroy Surveyor costume ( jacket and pants )
+A corduroy Arpenteur costume ( jacket and pants )

 camel corduroy suit